Find Affordable College Courses

 Read full report on Communication & Media Studies at Fairfield University

 You’ll join some of the best and brightest minds around you if you attend Quinnipiac University.
 The school came in at #2 on this year’s Best Communication & Media Studies Schools in Connecticut list.
-Located in the large suburb of Hamden, Quinnipiac is a private not-for-profit school with a moderately-sized student population.
+Located in the suburb of Hamden, Quinnipiac is a private not-for-profit college with a medium-sized student population.

 While working on their degree, communications majors at Quinnipiac accumulate an average of around $27,000 in student debt.